- Training and coaching in research-based literacy strategies

 Deeper community involvement

-All tutors (with the exception of Educator Corps Preschool Literacy tutors) receive a bi-weekly living allowance.
+All tutors (with the exception of Educator Corps PreK Literacy tutors) receive a bi-weekly living allowance.
 This living allowance is taxed as income and members need to fill out a W-4 for this position.
 In order to help you determine how best to complete your W-4 form, we recommend that you visit this IRS site.
 It takes into consideration other factors such as additional income, previous filings, deductions, etc. You can also consult your tax adviser.
 Applicants must take a careful look at their financial situation to determine if they can afford to commit to a term of service with Minnesota Reading Corps.

 Education award and student loan forbearance